-- The average number of New Zealand trained applicants per classroom position is 1.55, about half the previous lowest figure. - The normal experience of principals was not having a choice in selecting applicants from New Zealand because there were either none (33% for classroom jobs) or only one (31%). - One in seven advertised classroom positions had no applicants at all from within New Zealand or from overseas. - Twenty-four percent of positions had no suitable applicants and 28% had only one. - Forty-four percent of teaching positions had no suitable New Zealand trained applicants and 38% had only one. - One third of advertised positions could not be filled at all and 5% were filled by Limited Authority to Teach (LAT) appointments. - Appointments were being made where there were no suitable applicants. - Forty-eight percent of principals had to employ untrained or unqualified teachers because they could not find trained and qualified staff. - A similar proportion have teachers working in non-specialist areas for the same reason, also the highest on record. - The main reasons reported by principals for staff leaving the secondary teaching service were retirement and non-teaching jobs. - The number of available day relievers per school is the lowest recorded since these records began, with more than half of schools now having four or fewer day relievers available. - There has been an increase in the proportion of schools cancelling or transferring classes because subject specialists could not be found. - Expectations are that it will be harder to recruit teachers both from within New Zealand and from overseas this year and to retain teachers through the year.
+- The average number New Zealand trained applicants per classroom position is 1.55, about half the previous lowest figure. - The normal experience of principals was not having a choice in selecting applicants from New Zealand because there were either none (33% for classroom jobs) or only one (31%). - One in seven advertised classroom positions had no applicants at all from within New Zealand or from overseas. - 24% of positions had no suitable applicants and 28% had only one. - 44% of teaching positions had no suitable New Zealand trained applicants and 38% had only one. - One third of advertised position could not be filled at all and 5% were filled by LATT appointments. - Appointments were being made where there were no suitable applicants. - 48% of principals had to employ untrained or unqualified teachers because they could not find trained and qualified staff. - A similar proportion have teachers working in non-specialist areas for the same reason, also the highest on record. - The main reasons reported by principals for staff leaving the secondary teaching service were retirement and non-teaching jobs. - The number of available day relievers per school is the lowest recorded since these records began, with more than half of schools now having four or fewer day relievers available. - There has been an increase in the proportion of schools cancelling or transferring classes because subject specialists could not be found. - A majority of principals expect it to be harder or much harder to recruit teachers both from within New Zealand and from overseas this year, and to retain teacher through the year.